roboception/rc_dynamics_api/README.md

 ## Build/Installation

-Some libraries listed above are included as git submodules in this repository.
+Some libraries listed above are included as git submodules in this repository (and themselves include other libs as git submodules).
 Hence, before building this lib you need to

     git submodule update --init --recursive